-What to Serve with Easy Chipotle Lime Sauce
+What to Serve with Chipotle Sauce

 Like I said earlier, we use this sauce for SO MANY THINGS in our house.
 It works equally well as a dressing, sauce, and dip.
 Here are some great ways to use this delicious chipotle lime crema sauce:

 - Burritos, tacos and fajitas